kyclark/pfb2025/lectures/testing.md

 ## Problem set

-Unless otherwise directed, write your test functions in the same script file as the functions being tested and run `pytest` on your scripts to run the tests.
+Generally, you will write your test functions in the same script file as the functions being tested and run `pytest` on your scripts to run the tests.

-1. Using the following function:
+1. Using the following simple function:

     ```python
     def gc_content(seq):